Vaps5/Optimization-of-Deproteinization-Efficiency/README.md

 # Optimization-of-Deproteinization-Efficiency
-This repository contains the implementation of the algorithms in C++ programming language used for the analysis developed in the paper “Optimization of Deproteinization Efficiency in Chitin Hydrolysis using Sodium Hydroxide” Th

-optimize the deproteinization efficiency in chitin hydrolysis by using sodium hydroxide (NaOH), based on a literature review of scientific experiments.
-The project uses **Least Squares Fitting**, **Exhaustive Search**, and a **Beam Search Algorithm** to find the optimal NaOH molarity, temperature, and processing time for chitin hydrolysis.
+This repository contains the implementation of the algorithms in C++ programming language used for the analysis developed in the paper “Optimization of Deproteinization Efficiency in Chitin Hydrolysis using Sodium Hydroxide”.
+The algorithms model and optimize the deproteinization efficiency in chitin hydrolysis using sodium hydroxide (NaOH), based on a literature review of ten distincts scientific experiments.
+The project uses **Least Squares Fitting**, **Exhaustive Search**, and a **Beam Search** methos to find the optimal NaOH molarity, temperature, and processing time for chitin hydrolysis.

 ## 📘 Project Structure
 # LeastSquares.cpp